top of page

 Summit Format:

-This virtual, online summit will occur April 10-11, 2026 (see detailed agenda below).
-Attendance is limited to 200 attendees representing a wide variety of interested parties in physical therapist education including educators from entry-level education programs, clinical educators, and educators from residency/fellowship programs as well as clinicians, practice owners/managers, accreditors, and university leaders.
-Over the course of the summit, there will be 2 keynote addresses and three sessions which will include a presentation followed by small group and general conversation around the application of the theme of the Summit across the continuum of physical therapist education (i.e.,entry-level/didactic education, clinical education, and residency/fellowship/continuing professional development).
-This will be followed by a general summary session to create action plans for innovation in our own environments.
+This virtual, online summit occurred April 10-11, 2026 (see detailed agenda below).
+Attendance was limited to 200 attendees representing a wide variety of interested parties in physical therapist education including educators from entry-level education programs, clinical educators, and educators from residency/fellowship programs as well as clinicians, practice owners/managers, accreditors, and university leaders.
+Over the course of the summit, there were 2 keynote addresses and three sessions which included a presentation followed by small group and general conversation around the application of the theme of the Summit across the continuum of physical therapist education (i.e.,entry-level/didactic education, clinical education, and residency/fellowship/continuing professional development).
+This was be followed by a general summary session to create action plans for innovation in our own environments.

 Registration: